kubedb/docs/docs/guides/singlestore/quickstart/quickstart.md

 ```
 You can also connect with database management tools like [singlestore-studio](https://docs.singlestore.com/db/v8.5/reference/singlestore-tools-reference/singlestore-studio/)

-Just you need to port-forward on 8081 port
+You can simply access to SingleStore studio by forwarding the Primary service port to any of your localhost port.
+Or, Accessing through ExternalP's 8081 port is also an option.

 ```bash
 $ kubectl port-forward -n demo service/sdb-quickstart 8081